gahssi/netvermin/README.md

 - VirtualBox or any other virtualization software (for creating isolated test environments)
 - Linux (for the VM operating system)
-  - Currently working to extend worm to Windows systems.
-Looking into `pyinstaller` to convert worm package to a Windows executable (this will require rewriting network scanning module since porting `nmap` to Windows is more work).
+  - Porting worm to Windows is in progress - looking into `pyinstaller` to package worm script into a Windows executable
 - Python (recommended Python 3.10 or later)

 Install the required packages on all hosts: